Details of Special Events at the Library

 ImajineThat staff comes to storytime

-Storytime at the Library.
-Staff from Imajine That bring education and fun with a Thanksgiving themed
+Staff from Imajine That bring education and fun

 This program is designed for children age three (3) to six (6).
-Space is limited, so please call the library 329-6411 or email email@example.com register in advance.
+Please email email@example.com call the library 329-6411 to register in advance, up until the day of the event.

 New Non-Fiction Book Group